 The Gateway payment is taxable but the amount payable depends on individual circumstances.

 Class A PRSI contributions will be paid for all participants.
 Those earning more than €352 a week will pay a PRSI contribution.

 Participants on the Gateway scheme are exempt from the Universal Social Charge.

 The work placements are identified and provided by local authorities.
 The local authorities must provide good quality work opportunities that are of benefit to the community.
 Each local authority provides a list of work opportunities to the Department of Employment Affairs and Social Protection.
 The Department then randomly selects a list of eligible candidates from the Live Register in each region and sends it to the local authority.
 Generally the number of eligible candidates selected by the Department is double the number of work placements proposed by the local authority and they will then go through the local authority’s recruitment process.
 If a candidate is selected for a Gateway placement, they must undergo Garda vetting before they can start work.

 There is more detailed information about Gateway in this list of frequently asked questions on welfare.ie.

 How to apply

 There is no application process for unemployed people who are eligible for this scheme.
-Potential participants will be randomly selected and contacted by their social welfare local office or Intreo centre.
+Potential participants will be randomly selected and contacted by their Intreo Centre or Social Welfare Branch Office.

-Local authorities interested in providing Gateway work placement opportunities should contact the Department of Social Protection by emailing email@example.com.
+Local authorities interested in providing Gateway work placement opportunities should contact the Department of Employment Affairs and Social Protection by emailing email@example.com.
 Gateway is currently closed to new participants.